Cat intelligence: Diet

-Diseases

-Diseases, such as feline cognitive dysfunction (FCD) – a condition similar to Alzheimer's disease in humans – could also affect cat memory.
-Symptoms of FCD include disorientation, reduced social interaction, sleep disturbances, and loss of house training.
-FCD causes degenerative changes in the brain that are the source of the functional impairment.

 Learning capacities

 Edward Thorndike conducted some key experiments on cats' learning capacity.
 In one of Thorndike's experiments, cats were placed in various boxes approximately 20 × 15 × 12 in with a door opened by pulling a weight attached to it.
-The cats were observed to free themselves from the boxes by "trial and error with accidental success."
+The cats were observed to free themselves from the boxes by "trial and error with accidental success".
 Though cats did perform worse on occasion, Thorndike generally found that as cats continued the trials, the time taken to escape the boxes decreased in most cases.

 Thorndike considered the cat to follow the law of effect, which states that responses followed by satisfaction (i.e. a reward) become more likely responses to the same stimulus in the future.
-Thorndike was generally skeptical of the presence of intelligence in cats, criticising sources of the contemporary writing of the sentience of animals as "partiality in deductions from facts and more especially in the choice of facts for investigation."
+Thorndike was generally skeptical of the presence of intelligence in cats, criticising sources of the contemporary writing of the sentience of animals as "partiality in deductions from facts and more especially in the choice of facts for investigation".

 An experiment was done to identify possible observational learning in kittens.
 Kittens that were able to observe their mothers performing an experimentally organised act were able to perform the same act sooner than kittens that had observed a non-related adult cat, and sooner than the ones who, being placed in trial and error conditions, observed no other cat performing the act.

 An experiment was done to study detour problem solving skills in companion cats and dogs using a transparent fence.
-Cats show no effect of trial-and-error learning compared to dogs.
 If cats recognize both sides of the obstacle represent as an equally solvable task, they freely change their spatial approach to solve the task.

+According to several feline behaviorists and child psychologists, an adult cat's intelligence is comparable to that of a two- to three-year-old child, since both species learn through imitating, observing, and experimenting.
+Simply by watching their owners, and mirroring their actions, cats are capable of learning human-like behaviors like opening doors and turning off lights.